 Recasting vs. Refinancing

 What’s the difference between recasting and refinancing your home loan?
-A quick definition might help.
+Let’s compare and contrast.

-Refinancing happens when you get a brand new loan and use it to pay off your existing loan.
-To be precise, your new lender makes a payment directly to your old lender, and you start making payments to your new lender.
-Your loan will (hopefully) be smaller than it was when you originally borrowed, so you should have a lower monthly payment.
+Refinancing happens when you apply for a new loan and use it to replace an existing mortgage.
+Your new lender pays off the loan with your old lender, and you make payments to your new lender going forward.
+Your loan should be smaller than it was when you originally borrowed, so you'll enjoy having a lower monthly payment.

-In addition, it probably only makes sense to refinance if you’re getting a lower interest rate, so you might spend less on interest (but you could end up spending more).
+In many cases, it makes the most financial sense to refinance if you’re getting a substantially lower interest rate.
+That might help you spend less on interest, but you could actually spend more.

 Pros and Cons of Recasting

-When you recast a loan, the interest rate does not change (but it might change if you refinance).
-There are several inputs used to calculate your monthly payment: the number of payments remaining, the loan balance, and the interest rate.
-When you recast, your lender only changes your loan balance.
+When you recast a loan, the interest rate typically does not change (but it often changes when you refinance).
+Several details determine your monthly payment: the number of payments remaining, the loan balance, and the interest rate.
+But when you recast, your lender only changes your loan balance.

-Note that recasting a loan is not the same as loan modification.
-If you’re underwater and facing financial hardship, there might be other ways to change the terms of your loan or refinance.
+Recasting a loan is not the same as loan modification.
+If you’re under water and facing financial hardship, there might be other ways to change the terms of your loan or refinance.

 Pros and Cons of Refinancing

-However, a brand new loan could end up costing a lot more than a recast.
-For starters, you’ll have to pay closing costs (such as appraisal fees, origination fees, and so on).
-But the real cost might be the increased interest you pay.
-If you stretch out your loan over a long period of time – by getting another 30 year loan after you’ve been paying down your existing loan for the last 15 years – you'll start from scratch.
-With most loans, you pay more interest in the early years, and you pay down most of the principal in later years.
-A new long-term loan will put you back in those early years.
+The biggest cost might be the extra interest you'll pay.
+If you stretch out your loan over a long period of time (getting another 30-year loan after paying down your existing loan for several years), you'll have to start from scratch.
+With most loans, you pay more interest in the early years, and you pay down most of the principal in the later years.
+A new long-term loan puts you back in those early, interest-heavy years.

-To see an example of how you’ll pay principal and interest, run some numbers with a loan amortization calculator.
+To see an example of how you pay principal and interest, run some numbers with our mortgage calculator.

 If you really want to save money, the best choice might be to pass on recasting and refinancing.
-Instead, prepay your mortgage (whether in a lump-sum or over time), and keep making the large required payments as well.
+Instead, pay extra on your mortgage (whether in a lump sum or over time), and avoid the temptation to switch to a lower monthly payment.